Statistics

 As more projects are validated, more units will be available and the conversion rate will increase.
 Verified Woodland Carbon Units and buffer units are not included on the chart.

-A graph showing the predicted conversion of pending issuance units to woodland carbon units over time.
-There is a peak in 2045.
+A graph showing how many pending issuance units will be converted to woodland carbon units over time

 Mapping information